 The 2023 entry level (first call) salary range for ministers of word and sacrament is $43484-$45659 plus housing.
 No pastor should be below the entry level salary range.
 See Appendix A for more comprehensive guidelines.

 Compensation Guidelines for Ministers of Word and Service (Deacons)

-The guidelines for Ministers of Word and Service (deacons) are found in Appendix B in PDF.
-The same careful and just consideration should be given to ministers of word and service regarding salary, benefits, and reimbursements.
-However, it should be noted that the ELCA does not recognize ministers of word and service as eligible for housing allowances per IRS regulations nor are they considered self-employed and therefore a FICA allowance would not be applicable.
+The same careful and just consideration should be given to ministers of word and service regarding salary, benefits, and reimbursements as those serving as ministers of word and sacrament.
+However, it should be noted that the ELCA does not recognize ministers of word and service as eligible for housing allowances per IRS regulations nor are they considered self-employed and therefore a SECA allowance would not be applicable.

 Five Things to Remember About Clergy Housing Allowances

 Clergy know that they are entitled to a housing allowance for the costs of maintaining a residence.
 This allowance is not included as taxable income on pastors’ W-2s.
 However, there are rules for determining, documenting and reporting a housing allowance that need to be followed.

 1. Clergy need to determine the cost of maintaining one residence for the upcoming calendar year, or for the remainder of the year if a call commences during a year.
 The housing allowance amount is the lesser of:

 Amounts actually paid for housing and related expenses.